 S.M.A.R.T.
-Status Check [Enabled]
+Status Check [On]

 S.M.A.R.T.
-(Self-Monitoring, Analysis and Reporting Technology) is a monitor system.
-When read/write of your hard disk errors occur, this feature allows the hard disk to report warning messages during the POST.
-Configuration options: [Enabled] [Disabled]
+(Self-Monitoring, Analysis and Reporting Technology) is a monitoring system that shows a warning message during POST (Power-on Self Test) when an error occurs in the hard disks.
+Configuration options: [On] [Off]